id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie-hw-code/index.md

 Push yourself to explore how MQTT can be used for more dynamic communication!

-Here below we provide a more advanced acting machine digram to help you create your improved walkie-talkie
+Here below we provide a more advanced acting machine diagram to help you create your improved walkie-talkie

 | Acting Machine Diagram |
 | -------------------------------------- |